-Joe Kraemer has been scoring films since the age of 15, when he composed the soundtrack for high school classmate Scott Storm’s The Chiming Hour, a feature-length indie shot on Super 8 in 1986.
+Joe Kraemer has been scoring films since the age of 15, when he composed the soundtrack for his high school classmate Scott Storm’s The Chiming Hour, a feature-length indie shot on Super 8 in 1986.
 It was during this time that he first met a young writer named Christopher McQuarrie, a meeting that would lead to three career-defining projects for Kraemer: The Way Of The Gun, Jack Reacher, and Mission: Impossible – Rogue Nation.

-Kraemer would leave high school behind to attend the renowned Berklee School of Music in Boston to study film composition.
-Kraemer’s first real ‘industry’ gig was scoring the NBC/Warner Brothers pilot The Underworld, written and produced by Christopher McQuarrie.
+Kraemer attended the renowned Berklee College of Music in Boston to study film composition.
+Shortly after finishing college he scored the NBC/Warner Brothers pilot The Underworld, written and produced by Christopher McQuarrie.
 Though the series was not picked up, the pilot was ultimately repurposed as a TV movie, where it has gained a cult following.
 Kraemer later moved forward to score McQuarrie’s feature film The Way Of The Gun.

-In the years following The Way Of The Gun, Kraemer carved out an eclectic career scoring all manner of films, from documentaries to television movies to action and horror films.
-He has written music for over 100 films, TV movies, episodic television, and film shorts, some 40 films just for The Hallmark Channel/Larry Levinson Productions alone!
-Strong melodic writing and superb dramatic sensibilities have kept him at the forefront of their rotation, and highlights include his scores for John Putch’s The Poseidon Adventure and A Time To Remember, the Mystery Woman series of ten films, and westerns such as Hard Ground, Lone Rider and The Trail To Hope Rose.
-He has also written the music for The Hitcher II and Joyride 2 for director Louis Morneau, and six films with writer-producer Mark Altman, including House Of The Dead 2, The Thirst and All Souls Day.
+In the following years, Kraemer carved out an eclectic career scoring various genres.
+He has written music for over 100 films, with about 40 of those just for the Hallmark Channel/Larry Levinson Productions.
+Furthermore, he has scored for episodic television, television movies, documentaries, and short films, including his scores for John Putch’s The Poseidon Adventure and A Time To Remember, as well as the Mystery Woman series, and westerns such as Hard Ground, Lone Rider and The Trail To Hope Rose.
+He has also written the music for The Hitcher II and Joyride 2 for director Louis Morneau, and multiple films for writer-producer Mark Altman, including House Of The Dead 2, The Thirst and All Souls Day.